Bibodh Karki, MD

 PGY-2 Resident

-In her free time, she loves going out to explore this Land of Enchantment while hiking, cycling or camping with her family.
-She can’t wait to become a primary care physician and serve the community that she now calls home.
+She loves exploring this Land of Enchantment in her free time while hiking, cycling or camping with her family.
+She can’t wait to become a primary care physician and serve the community she now calls home.